milahu/collapseos/tools/README.md

 * Use `cuaXX` instead of `ttyXX`.
 * Run `cu -l /dev/cuaXX` before running your tool and run a dummy command to make sure that the output buffer is flushed.
+* Use the "raw" option to avoid TTY-processing options to mess with data.
+* If you experience random failures in your command, try inserting a "sleep 2" between your "stty" invocation and the command.
+In my experience, these tend to help.

 On Linux, it's generally easier: